gogo/protobuf/extensions.md

 </table>

 `Warning about nullable: according to the Protocol Buffer specification, you should be able to tell whether a field is set or unset.
 With the option nullable=false this feature is lost, since your non-nullable fields will always be set.`

-`Warning about customtype: It is your responsibility to test all cases of your marshaling, unmarshaling and size methods implemented for your custom type.`

-Issues with customtype include:
-  * <a href="https://github.com/gogo/protobuf/issues/199">A Bytes method is not allowed.<a/>
-  * <a href="https://github.com/gogo/protobuf/issues/132">Defining a customtype as a fake proto message is broken.</a>
-  * <a href="https://github.com/gogo/protobuf/issues/147">proto.Clone is broken.</a>
-  * <a href="https://github.com/gogo/protobuf/issues/125">Using a proto message as a customtype is not allowed.</a>
-  * <a href="https://github.com/gogo/protobuf/issues/200">cusomtype of type map can not UnmarshalText</a>
-  * <a href="https://github.com/gogo/protobuf/issues/201">customtype of type struct cannot jsonpb unmarshal</a>

 # Goprotobuf Compatibility